-- 231. Local authorities should consider carefully their requirements for additional wider workforce staff, such as cleaners and other facilities management staff to implement enhanced environmental cleaning regimes. - 232.
-Local authorities should work through the following actions as part of any teaching/auxiliary education workforce planning activities for school premises: - ensure that teachers who have not yet secured permanent employment are considered as an integral part of their planning; - consider the potential for teachers with strong digital teaching skill sets to support remote learning.
+- 252. Local authorities should consider carefully their requirements for additional wider workforce staff, such as cleaners and other facilities management staff to implement enhanced environmental cleaning regimes. - 253.
+Local authorities should work through the following actions as part of any teaching/auxiliary education workforce planning activities for school premises:

+- ensure that teachers who have not yet secured permanent employment are considered as an integral part of their planning; - consider the potential for teachers with strong digital teaching skill sets to support remote learning.
 This may be an important aspect of maintaining educational continuity; - ensure that supply lists are as up to date as possible and include the full pool of available staff.
-Supply staff are an important aspect of maintaining educational continuity and should be fully utilised in local planning around workforce capacity where needed; - consider at a local level how all staff who are having to stay at home due to self-isolation can support educational continuity, for example by supporting remote learning; - consider the availability of health and social care and other multi-agency partners as part of planning for support for children and young people; and - consider any other opportunities to ensure existing qualified teaching staff and wider workforce capacity, such as classroom assistants, cleaners etc, can be effectively deployed. - 233.
-Throughout this process potential workload issues should be carefully considered, and local authorities should be conscious of the wellbeing of all and the need to implement flexible working practices in a way that promotes good work-life balance for all staff. - 234.
-Covid-19 Guidance: Student Teacher Professional Placements in Scotland was developed by the Scottish Council of Deans, GTCS, SPMG and ADES on the management of student teacher professional placements in school session 20/21 and the beginning of the new school year.
-A small number of 20/21 students did not have sufficient direct classroom teaching experience in the current session to be recommended for the award of the Standard for Provisional Registration to the GTCS.
-This guidance, issued on 19 February, sets out the arrangements to be adopted for student placement and observation of students from March and into the beginning of the new session.
-Agreement has been made as to the treatment of student placements for 21/22 students with the majority of placements planned to take place from October 2021.
-Some exceptions to this arrangement have been agreed with SPMG and these will be communicated through usual contact arrangements in line with the management of the Student Placement System. - 235.
+Supply staff are an important aspect of maintaining educational continuity and should be fully utilised in local planning around workforce capacity where needed; - consider at a local level how all staff who are having to stay at home due to self-isolation can support educational continuity, for example by supporting remote learning; - consider the availability of health and social care and other multi-agency partners as part of planning for support for children and young people; and - consider any other opportunities to ensure existing qualified teaching staff and wider workforce capacity, such as classroom assistants, cleaners etc, can be effectively deployed. - 254.
+Throughout this process potential workload issues should be carefully considered, and local authorities should be conscious of the wellbeing of all and the need to implement flexible working practices in a way that promotes good work-life balance for all staff. - 255.
+If necessary, updated guidance on the management of student teacher professional placements will be provided by the Scottish Council of Deans, GTCS, SPMG and ADES, in advance of placements commencing in the new session. - 256.
 Local authorities should ensure that capacity in the wider workforce in the school environment is sufficient to meet the challenges of full-time schooling and keep this under constant review.
 For example, depending on local circumstances, there may be a particular need to recruit additional classroom assistants to support learning or cleaning staff for enhanced hygiene.